georgeyhere/Toast-RV32i/README.md

 # Toast-RV32i

-- Toast is a RISC-V soft core written in fully synthesizable SystemVerilog that implements a subset of the RV32I ISA, WIP until updated here.
+- Toast is a RISC-V soft core written in fully synthesizable SystemVerilog that implements a subset of the RV32I ISA.

+- Toast currently is capable of passing all RV32ui unit tests, however Toast has not been tested on hardware until updated here.

 - Toast does not support interrupt handling, nor the CSR, FENCE, EBREAK, or ECALL instructions.